 — Jae-Ha Kim 김재하 (@GoAwayWithJae) January 7, 2020

-Will ‘Map Of The Soul: 7’ link back to a previous BTS era (or several)?
+‘Map Of The Soul: 7’ subtly harks back to other BTS eras

 ‘Map Of The Soul: Persona’ took things back to the start.
 On ‘Home’, Suga referenced their debut single ’No More Dream’ (“I want a big house, big cars, big rings” became “Even if we have what I wanted in my dreams / Big house, big cars, big rings”), while ‘Intro: Persona’ sampled ‘Intro: Skool Luv Affair’.

-‘Map Of The Soul: 7’ could follow suit and tie things back to the band’s past releases.
-As mentioned above, there’s speculation that the ‘Wings’ era could be referenced here, while they’ve also referenced the likes of 2013 single ’N.O’ and the ‘HYYH’ era in recent VCRs.
-The band’s MMA performance last month also featured songs from throughout their career and, in the just-announced ‘comeback map’, February 21 will see the release of a “Kinetic Manifesto Film: Come Prima”.
-The latter two words mean “As before” in Italian – could we be about to get more throwbacks?
+‘Map Of The Soul: 7’ ties things back to the band’s past releases: at various points, members reflect on how far they have come.
+Plus, 2013 single ’N.O’ and the ‘HYYH’ era have both been nodded to directly in recent VCRs.
+The band’s MMA performance also featured songs from throughout their career and the album’s release came alongside new film “Kinetic Manifesto Film: Come Prima”.
+The latter two words mean “As before” in Italian.

 — BigHit Entertainment (@BigHitEnt) January 8, 2020